4/16/2025

 Vijay Kumar

 Understood.
-And maybe one on the gross margins here, I think the prior guide museum, perhaps 60 to 80 basis points step up.
-Is is the I guess the tariff is that hitting gross margin instead of COGS impact?
-You know, how should we think about gross margins here for the back half?
+And maybe one on the gross margins here.
+I think the Pride Guide Museum, perhaps 60 to 80 basis points step up.
+Is the, I guess the tariff, is that hitting gross margin?
+Is that a COGS impact?
+How should we think about gross margins here for the back half?

 speaker